ODA Testing Center

 Your observance of the following testing policies and procedures will help us to provide you with testing services in the best way possible.
 Failure to follow procedures may result in a delay in or denial of testing services.

-Whenever possible, arrange testing accommodations with your instructor early in the semester.
-If your instructor is not able to provide a testing space and your recommended testing accommodations, then you and your instructor must complete the ODA Alternative Test Request Form either by submitting a hard copy of the form or using the Online Test Scheduling Form.
+Whenever possible, arrange reasonable testing accommodations with your instructor early in the semester.
+If your instructor is not able to provide a testing space and your recommended reasonable testing accommodations, then you and your instructor must complete the ODA Alternative Test Request Form either by submitting a hard copy of the form or using the Online Test Scheduling Form.
 If you choose not to submit the form online, it is your responsibility to return the completed form to the ODA (instructor retains pink copy).

 ODA Regular Testing Hours